Who Was Emmeline Pankhurst?

 Emmeline Pankhurst was born in England in 1858.
 In 1903, she founded the Women's Social and Political Union, which used militant tactics to agitate for women's suffrage.
 Pankhurst was imprisoned many times, but supported the war effort after World War I broke out.
 Parliament granted British women limited suffrage in 1918.
 Pankhurst died in 1928, shortly before women were given full voting rights.

-Emmeline Goulden was born in Manchester, England, in 1858, on either July 14 or 15 [her birth certificate said July 15, but the document wasn’t filed until four months after her birth, and Goulden always stated she was born on July 14].
+Emmeline Goulden was born in Manchester, England, on either July 14 or 15, 1898.
+(Her birth certificate said July 15, but the document wasn’t filed until four months after her birth, and Goulden always stated she was born on July 14.)

 Goulden, the eldest daughter of 10 children, grew up in a politically active family.
 Her parents were both abolitionists and supporters of female suffrage; Goulden was 14 when her mother took her to her first women’s suffrage meeting.
 However, Goulden chafed at the fact that her parents prioritized their sons' education and advancement over hers.